bhch/django-jsonform/docs/guide/validation.rst

 **Parameters**:

 .. attribute:: error_map
-    :type: dict
+    :type: ErrorMap

-    A dict containing the errors for widget's input fields.
+    An instance of :class:`~django_jsonform.utils.ErrorMap` class for providing the errors for widget's input fields.